insin/nwb/docs/Configuration.md

 ###### Disabling default rules

-To disable inclusion of a default rule, set its id to `false`:
+To disable a default rule, set its id to `false`:

 ```js
 module.exports = {